 Most times, we tend to mistake pain for pressure.
 Pain is sharp enough to make you difficult to walk, while pressure is similar to the ache you experience during menstrual cramps and is spread to the lower back too.

 In most cases, vaginal pain may not lead to any emergencies during pregnancy.
 If the pain is mild or moderate, follow the relief measures and it might be gone soon.
 But, if the pain is intense and frequent, do not neglect; check with your healthcare provider.
+Sometimes, seemingly benign symptoms of pelvic pressure might be the first symptom of cervical incompetence or preterm labor.

 Have you experienced vaginal pain during pregnancy?
 Share your experiences with us in the comments section below.